zendesk/react-native-sunshine-conversations/README.md

 # react-native-smooch
 React Native wrapper for Smooch.io.
 Based off of [smooch-cordova](https://github.com/smooch/smooch-cordova)

+This React Native module was built and tested with version 0.18 of React Native.
+Since React Native is not mature yet, there might be some breaking changes which will break our module.
+Therefore, if you find a problem, please open an issue.

 At the moment, this wrapper only covers the most commonly used features of the Smooch SDK.
 We encourage you to add to this wrapper or make any feature requests you need.
 Pull requests most definitely welcome!

 Please hit up [@gozmike](https://twitter.com/gozmike) with any questions or [contact Smooch](mailto:help@smooch.io).